-We have written down this list having one purpose in mind: we need to understand, how exactly will we make these implicit arrangements explicit if we need it.
-For example, if different coffee machines provide different functionality - for example, some of them provide fixed beverage volumes only - what would change in our API?
+We have written down this list having one purpose in mind: we need to understand, how exactly will we make these implicit arrangements explicit if we need that.
+For example, if different coffee machines provide different functionality - let's say, some of them are capable of brewing fixed beverage volumes only - what would change in our API?